Best things to do on the Gold Coast

 Why go?
 Kick off your morning with some downward-facing dog by the water, with ocean waves providing a soothing natural soundtrack.
 These free classes are part of the Gold Coast City Council’s ‘Active and Healthy’ programme.

 What is it?
-A museum housing Australia’s largest surfboard collection and more.
+A museum that's home to Australia’s largest surfboard collection and loads of other surfing-based objects of interest.

 Why go?
 Surf World Gold Coast celebrates the history of surfing and its impact on popular culture with an impressive array of boards, trophies, photographs, clothing and other memorabilia.
-The terrific gift shop is ideal for those seeking a souvenir that’s a little different.
+Exhibitions and events frequently change so you'll never get bored.
+Plus, the terrific gift shop is ideal for those seeking a souvenir that’s a little different.

 What is it?
 A live music venue and street food market in the Gold Coast suburb of Miami.

 Why go?
 Catch a gig at Miami Marketta, a live music venue and hawker-style food market with shared tables, funky bars and a lively atmosphere every Wednesday, Friday and Saturday night.
-There is plenty of tasty street food and seating for 450 people.
+There is plenty of tasty street food and seating for 450 people, so be sure to bring your entire posse.

 What is it?
 A vast shopping centre set amongst a tropical landscape.